EdenKupe/anarchysf/pages/anarchists_on_the_genre.md

 ---
 category: ""
-title: "Anarchists on the genre of sf"
+title: "Anarchists on the Genre of Science Fiction"
 permalink: anarchists-on-sf.html
 layout: innerpage
 ---

-Although this web page is new in 2018, most of the content hasn't been updated for many years.
+What follows below is a collection of quotes and references to anarchist theorists and writers writing about the genre of science fiction.
+It was first collected by [Ben Beck](benbeck.co.uk), the original archiver and curator of the site.
+Although this web page is new as of 2018, most of the content hasn't been updated for many years.
 It's mainly a compilation of old research notes.
+If you'd like to help update it or add to it, please see our [Contribution Guide](/contribute.html).

-For fuller citations, see the [Bibliography](anarchysf/../biblio.htm).
+For fuller citations, see the [Bibliography](/bibliography.html).

 ## Max Nettlau